 The revised approach is proposed to be implemented through an updated Sunlight to Public Spaces Policy and a new Schedule 8 to the Design and Development Overlay (DDO8).

 The proposed new Schedule 8 (DDO8) identifies three park categories that specify a different mandatory level of protection from overshadowing by surrounding new development for each park type.

 See the document library below for further information.

 While the focus of this amendment is to protect winter sunlight in parks from being overshadowed, we also need to balance this with Council’s approved growth strategy as outlined in current Melbourne Planning Scheme.

-Public consultation on Amendment C278 is open from 1 August to 5 September.
-Once this is closed, we will consider all submissions.
+Public consultation on Amendment C278 runs from 1 August to 5 September.
+Once closed, we will consider all submissions.
 Under the Planning and Environment Act 1987, Council can decide whether to make the changes requested by submissions to the Amendment or request that the Minister for Planning appoint an independent panel to hear and review submissions.

 Before making a final decision on the amendment, Council will consider the independent panel’s advice.
 If the amendment is adopted by Council then it will be submitted to the Minister for Planning for final approval.

 For more information, see the planning scheme amendment process.

 The new planning controls will only apply if you are planning to build.
 If you’re a resident or park user who is not planning to build or develop a property, these controls do not affect you – they are there to protect your access to winter sunlight and the benefits that come with this.